jddixon/paxos_go/README.md

 A library enabling the achievement of consensus within a cluster of independent computational units with unique cryptographic identities.
-Intra-cluster communications pass over a full mesh of inter-node connections.
-Clients can query the cluster or propose new commands which will pass through the consensus process and upon agreement will become part of the cluster's state.
+Intra-cluster communications pass over a full mesh of inter-node connections.  **Commanders** can query the cluster or propose new commands which will pass through the consensus process and upon agreement will become part of the cluster's state.

 ## Clusters

 As the term is used here, a **cluster** is a group of coooperating processors, **servers**.
-The servers are driven by commands issued by **clients**; the clients are not themselves part of the cluster and generally do not communicate with one another.
-Clients issue **commands**.
+The servers are driven by commands issued by **commanders**; the commanders are not themselves part of the cluster and generally do not communicate with one another.
+Commanders issue **commands**.
 Commands are not issued in any particular order and may take an arbitrary time to deliver.
 While a command may never be corrupt, it may be lost or delivered more than once.